girlscript/winter-of-contributing/JavaScript/Topics/5.Syntax/2.Operators/1.Assignment_Operators/README.md

 ```js
 let count = 5;
 ```
-In this example we use (=) assignment operator to assign the value 5 (Right Operand) to the counter variable (Left Operand).
+In this example we use (=) assignment operator to assign the value 5 (Right Operand) to the count variable (Left Operand).

 #### 2. Addition (+=)